 Namecheap is a reliable web hosting service with 100% uptime guaranteed.
 They have a stronger infrastructure and flexible upgrading options for all.
 On the other side, Bluehost promises a 99.9% uptime guaranteed, and in many cases, you’ll find yourself with a lower score than that.

 All in all, Namecheap is more reliable and affordable web hosting compared to Bluehost.

 Namecheap or Bluehost?

-It’s clear that NameCheap is the winner in this hosting comparison with Bluehost.
-They offer more resources, without affecting their other users who host their sites on the same server.
+It’s clear that Namecheap is the winner in this hosting comparison with Bluehost.
+They offer more resources, without affecting their other users who host their sites in the same server.
 At the same time, you get SSD shared hosting with faster loading time and a professional customer support.

 If your website receives a few visits per day, then, I recommend choosing their smallest plan.
 Later, you can upgrade if you need more resources.
 But if you think that your site getting a good amount of traffic then, go bigger and select the highest plan or even a VPS.